fretgfr/csbluegem.py/docs/csbluegem.rst

 .. class:: FilterType

-   What type of filter to apply.
+   What a :class:`~csbluegem.types.Filter` should filter by.

    .. attribute:: PlaysideBlue